juke32/nbtdatparse.py/README.md

 ----
 scanning 20,000+ recovered .dat files with older nbtdatparse version (will update this photo soon)
 ![image](https://github.com/user-attachments/assets/99248ac3-c377-4b00-b10a-469248564737)
 This script scans minecraft data and log files for minecraft seeds.
 My use case is finding the seed to my minecraft world I deleted 13 years ago.
-I also wiped the drive atleast once :)
+I also wiped the drive at least once :)

 - Short guide for [DMDE](optionalDMDE/info.md) minecraft .dat / .log.gz file recovery using scan signatures.
 (DMDE is free software that can recover up to 4000 files, one directory at a time)